Who Qualifies for a VA Loan? Eligibility Requirements Explained

 Do I have to get mortgage insurance with a VA loan?

 VA loans stand out by not requiring private mortgage insurance (PMI) or ongoing mortgage insurance, unlike FHA or Conventional loans.
 Instead, they have a one-time VA funding fee, typically 2.15% of the loan amount for first-time users (ranging from 0.5% to 3.3%).
-This fee helps sustain the VA loan program, much like mortgage insurance does for other loans, but with key differences: it’s a single payment (not monthly), can be rolled into the loan, and some veterans may be exempt from paying it.
+This fee helps sustain the VA loan program, much like mortgage insurance does for other loans, but with key differences: it’s a single payment (not monthly), can be rolled into the loan, and some veterans are exempt from paying it.

 VA loans have stricter appraisal and inspection standards, which can unfairly make sellers hesitant.
 They also may take longer to close, which can be a disadvantage in competitive seller’s markets.